 In 2016, after a 30-year career in state and federal contracting, Dan set out to make his avocation his vocation.
 Taking Joseph Campbell’s advice to “follow your bliss,” Dan completed concentrated studies in appraisal services, started his own appraisal services practice, and joined the Skinner team in 20th Century Design.
 In August 2018, Jane Prentiss assumed new responsibilities at Skinner leaving the management of the December 2018 sale to Dan.
 Sale results exceeded expectations and set a record for a Marblehead Pottery Arts & Crafts vase which sold for $303,000.

 Dan holds a BS in Accounting and an MBA with a concentration in Information Technology from the University of Massachusetts.
 Dan has completed 135 hours of personal property valuation education through the American Society of Appraisers’ (ASA) at Massachusetts College of Art; has passed the ASA Ethics; Uniform Standards of Professional Appraisal Practice (USPAP); Antiques & Decorative Arts; and General & Residential Contents Specialty exams; and is on track to achieve ASA accreditation in 2019.
-He is an active member and supporter of Arts & Crafts Collector, Stickley Museum at Craftsman Farms, Cape Cod Modern Home Trust, Friends of Modern Architecture Lincoln and the Massachusetts Trustees of the Reservation/Walter Gropius House.
+He is an active member and supporter of Arts & Crafts Collector, Stickley Museum at Craftsman Farms, Cape Cod Modern Home Trust, Friends of Modern Architecture Lincoln and the Historic New England/Walter Gropius House.